chipbk10/IOSSwiftBestPractice/IOSSwiftBestPractice/MultiThreading/README.md

-## Multiple Threading
-### GCD
-- An abstraction to help developers write multi-threaded code without manually creating and managing the threads themselves

 ## Questions

+1) What is GCD?
+- Answer: An abstraction to help developers write multi-threaded code without manually creating and managing the threads themselves

-1) How to make an asynchronous block become synchronous?
+2) How to make an asynchronous block become synchronous?
 Or how to flaten a completion block?
 - Answer 1: use Semaphore
 - Answer 2: DispatchGroup

-2) How to perform a bunch of asynchronous blocks serially? block1 -> block2 -> .... -> block N
+3) How to perform a bunch of asynchronous blocks serially? block1 -> block2 -> .... -> block N
 - Answer 1: recursive approach
 - Answer 2: use Semaphore (like question1)

-3) How to limit the number of concurrent blocks?
+4) How to limit the number of concurrent blocks?
 - Answer: use Semaphore

-4) How to wait for many concurrent blocks to finish?
+5) How to wait for many concurrent blocks to finish?
 - Answer: use DispatchGroup

-5) How to solve readers-writers problem?
+6) How to solve readers-writers problem?
 - Answer: use `.barrier` flag

-6) Explain why synchronous dispatch the task to the same serial queue will lead to the app crash?
+7) Explain why synchronous dispatch the task to the same serial queue will lead to the app crash?
 - Answer: the task will be added at the end of the serial queue.
 Mean while the current thread will be blocked forever, as the task is never executed.

-7) How to avoid race conditions?
+8) How to avoid race conditions?
 - Answer 1: use NSLock.
 However, it can lead to a `deadlock`, when 2 threads might wait for each other to release their locks
 - Answer 2: use Semaphore(1)
 - Answer 3: use SerialQueue